St Matthew Passion

 wird um das Herze sein,

-so reiss mich aus den Ängsten
+so reiß mich aus den Ängsten

-kraft deiner Angst und Pein!
+kraft deiner Angst und Pein.

 63. Rezitativ